Rawrshak/Asset-Frameworks/Drafts/PublicAssetMetadata.md

 }
 ```

+## Rationale

+The public metadata schema is based on the ERC-1155 schema in order to be usable by other marketplaces in the cryptospace.
+This allows gamers to buy and sell their assets on any marketplace that supports ERC-1155 assets.

+We extended the schema by adding `type` and `subtype` to help front ends and marketplaces order and filter assets as they deem necessary.
+It also helps the in-game libraries determine how to parse the private metadata for in-game usage.

 ### Todo: Localization
 Similarly to the ERC1155 metadata json schema, metadata localization should be standardized to increase presentation uniformity across all languages.
 This should also be loosly based on the ERC1155 metadata localization schema.